 I also had a little fun with some vintage sewing pattern graphics and made a few of these pillows.
 I’m pretty in love with how they turned out.

 This corner has quickly become my favourite with lots of personal touches and thrifted favourites.
 Yup, that’s me in the photo and yes I do (sorta) know how to play that guitar and yes those are my records.
 On that note if there’s any cute guys out there living around Toronto that give lessons or know how to fix old stereo systems, holla at me.

 The rug was a big decision because it’s the largest piece in the room and really defines and grounds the space.
 When you live in an open concept you need to use design & decor instead of walls to really define your different zones.
 This is the Adler rug from Loloi and it’s amazing.
 It was out of character for me to go so neutral but it really made sense with my colourful design style to chill out a bit in the rug dept. I love the pattern and I’m not sure if it comes across in the photos but it’s made from a different material and raised above the cream base.

 The chairs were an incredibly lucky craigslist score.
 Someone just bought them and had to unexpectedly move out of the country.
 Their loss, my gain!
+I found it super hard to find an ebay courier to deliver the chairs to my house, but I finally found one!
 My little teak table from Homesense was the perfect size and scale with the chairs and a great spot to display some of my recently acquired knick knacks.
 How great are those coasters from West Elm?